mgechev/aspect.js/README.md

 // Result:
 // Inside of the logger.
 Called ArticleCollection.getArticle with args: 1.
-// Setting article with id: 1.
+// Getting article with id: 1.

 ```